-B FIELD. $\begin{bmatrix} 00000011 \end{bmatrix}$ in the B field specifies a repeat count to hold the interrupt.
-B $\begin{bmatrix} 7:2 \end{bmatrix} = 01 =$ 7 indirect literal; Y is used in place of the B field.
-For B 5700 the B field should be at least four units.
+[00000011] Specifies a repeat count to hold the interrupt.
+B [7:2] = 01 = \rangle 7 indirect literal; Y is used in place of the B field.

-C FIELD.
-The C field contents are [00000000] (reserved).
+[00000000] (reserved).

 This instruction sends an interrupt signal on a special control lead to the peripheral control multiplexor.
 The repeat number in the B field holds the interrupt signal long enough for the multiplexor to recognize it (five units).
 Then the DCP continues in sequence.